 2 tablespoons olive oil

-2 sprigs fresh thyme, de-stalked
+2 sprigs fresh thyme, leaves only

 300ml vegetable or chicken stock

 ½ onion, chopped finely